akhila4410/Stock_market/README.md

- #                                     Stock_market Close price Prediction using Stacked LSTM
+ #                                     Stockmarket Close price Prediction using Stacked LSTM

 Long_Short_Term_Memory (LSTM)

-LSTM is an artificial recurrent neural network, one of the popular approaches for Stock_market Prediction.
-Due to its ability to store long-term data.
+LSTM is an artificial recurrent neural network, one of the popular approaches for Stockmarket Prediction.
+The reason they are popular is their ability to store long-term data.

 Aside from LSTM, ARIMA is a trendy model for Time Series Forecasting.